By Fransisco Msonge (MD), 2023

 Jesus was conceived in Mary`s womb by the Holy Spirit (Mat 1: 18-20).
 Jesus depended on the Holy Spirit power during His earthly ministry, and He prayed in spirit (Luke 3: 21-22, 4:1-14, 10:21 and Luke 22:39-46), but he did not speak unknown words as a praying language and sign of him praying in spirit.
 Because praying in spirit simply means while praying our intellect should be lead or influenced by Holy Spirit.
 God knows our desire more than us, God knows our life more than us, that is why we need the assistance of the Holy Spirit in prayer.

-The Spirit of God dwells in every believer as a source of his true spiritual life.
-Romans 8:9 (KJV) reads; “But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
-Now if any man have not the Spirit of Christ, he is none of his”.
-It is the Spirit of God that cooperated with the human spirit in witness-bearing.
-In Romans 8:26, the word “helpeth” points to another form of cooperation.
-That is the Spirit of God, in His intercession for us, works in association with us.
+The Spirit of God dwells in every believer as the source of true spiritual life.
+Romans 8:9 (KJV) states, ‘But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
+Now if any man have not the Spirit of Christ, he is none of his.’
+It is the Spirit of God who cooperates with the human spirit in bearing witness.
+In Romans 8:26, the term ‘helpeth’ highlights another dimension of this cooperation: the Spirit intercedes for us, working in association with our own spirit.

 The context of Romans 8:26 speaks of intercession expressed in groanings that cannot be uttered or expressed, though they are fully understood by Him who searches the heart (Rom.
 8:27, 1 Cor.
 2:10).
 Plainly, therefore, these groans come from the human heart, as the Holy Spirit smoothly voice or reveal them in our minds while praying.
 It is with this help of the Holy Spirit that our prayers are proper, reverent, glorious, and acceptable before God.